-On November 19, Kelly Carter, former president of National Association of Letter Carriers Branch 560, was sentenced in U.S. District Court for the Middle District of Louisiana to two years of probation for embezzling funds from the St. Francisville, La. union.
-He also was ordered to pay restitution in the amount of $91,926, plus a $3,000 fine and a $100 special assessment.
-Culley had pleaded guilty in late April after being charged two weeks earlier.
+On November 19, Kelly Carter, former president of National Association of Letter Carriers Branch 560, was sentenced in U.S. District Court for the Western District of Michigan to six months of home confinement, two years of probation and 200 hours of community service for embezzling funds from the Benton Harbor union.
+She previously had made restitution in the amount of $9,031.
+She had pleaded guilty in August following her indictment in June for stealing $7,130.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡